"It might seem that some people have more intuition than others but it is potentially available to everyone.

 - Francis Vaughan, Awakening Intuition

 As mentioned above, Intuition is the equivalent of 2020 foresight, similar to how fact based knowledge offers nearly 2020 hindsight.
-Both can be wrong or misconstrued due to bias, ego, wishful thinking, faulty information, and other factors, but when used properly, foresight (intuition/precognition) and hindsight (knowledge/rationality) are very effective tools in the advancement of what is good, positive and beneficial for us.
+Both can be wrong or misconstrued due to bias, ego, wishful thinking, selective memory, faulty information, and other factors, but when used properly, foresight (intuition/precognition) and hindsight (knowledge/rationality) are very effective tools in the advancement of what is good, positive and beneficial for us.
 Intuition is also critical in determining what may be destructive, damaging and potentially dangerous to our health and well-being.
-Thus intuition is necessary to help protect us from hardship and to guide us towards harmony, goodness, charity, unity, peace, success and happiness in our lives.
+Thus, intuition is necessary to both help protect us from hardship and to guide us towards harmony, goodness, kindness, charity, unity, peace, success and happiness.

 We will not solve the problems of the world from the same level of thinking we were at when we created them.
 More than anything else, this new century demands new thinking: We must change our materially based analyses of the world around us to include broader, more multidimensional perspectives."